Donald Trump elected next US president, says Americans ‘regained control of their country’

 Trump had become the candidate of the Republican Party in July after comfortably fending off challenges from Vivek Ramaswamy, Nikki Haley and Ron DeSantis, among others.

-Trump will be the first president-elect to have been indicted and convicted of a felony, a crime defined in the United States as one that is punishable by death or imprisonment for over a year.
-He is also become the second person in history to secure non-consecutive presidential terms after Grover Cleveland in the late 19th century.
+Trump is the first president-elect to have been indicted and convicted of a felony, a crime defined in the United States as one that is punishable by death or imprisonment for over a year.
+He will also become the second person in history to secure non-consecutive presidential terms after Grover Cleveland in the late 19th century.

 The joint session of the United States Congress will formally count the electoral college votes in early January and certify the winner.
 The swearing-in ceremony is expected to take place on January 20, 2025.